console0/chamex/README.md

 # Chamex

-Proof of concept for an opinionated phoenix dev environemnt and layout that will make the transition from c5 to phoenix easier for developers.
+Proof of concept for an opinionated phoenix dev environment and layout that will make the transition from c5 to phoenix easier for developers.

 ## Prerequisites